mfisher5/504_BiodivSB/README.md

 #### Research Questions

-How are oceanographic conditions and herbivore abundance correlated with giant kelp size and abundance? how does fish community abundance and diversity vary according to giant kelp size and abundance, and oceanographic conditions?
+How are oceanographic conditions and herbivore abundance correlated with giant kelp size and abundance?
+How does fish community abundance and diversity vary according to giant kelp size and abundance, and oceanographic conditions?

+#### Variables

+Kelp Abundance: Kelp fronds / m, by transect (replicate) and site

+Kelp Size: Diameter of the kelp holdfast, by transect (replicate) and site

+Fish Species Richness: Number of different fish species present, by transect (replicate) and site.
+Calculated as: Richness = number of species / sqrt(number of individuals)

+Fish Species Abundance: Diversity of fish species present, by transect (replicate) and site.
+Calculated as: Shannon index = ∑ (pl) |ln pl|, Where (pl) is the proportion of the total number of individuals in the population that are in species “l”.

+Invertebrate Species Richness

+Invertebrate Species Abundance

+Urchin Abundance: individuals / m, by transect (replicate) and site.
+Urchins are herbivores that eat kelp; they have played a large role in the decline of kelp forests.

+#### Covariates (Biological Community)

+Site: Sampling site.
+There are eight coastal sites included in this data set.

+Year: Year of sampling.
+In the data, sampling was conducted from 2001-2018.

+Month: Month the survey was conducted.

+Observer: Who conducted the survey.